-We also agree with the majority of parties who oppose including any requirement for ALM within these Rules at this time, citing to the lack of a CPUC approved definition(s) and criteria for how to implement ALM, outstanding implementation questions around costs and benefits, concerns around customer choice, and the potential for unintended consequences resulting from including a requirement for a specific load management tool.
+We also agree with the majority of parties who oppose including any requirement for ALM within these Rules at this time, citing to the lack of a CPUC approved definition(s) and criteria for how to implement ALM, outstanding implementation questions around costs and benefits, concerns around customer choice.
 Additional input from stakeholders, additional data to answer critical questions around ALM, and additional CPUC guidance is necessary before any ALM deployment requirement can move forward.
 As the process for developing the needed definitions, criteria, data, and guidance on ALM develops through the CPUC's implementation of D.20-12-029, the CPUC may revisit the topic of ALM, load management, and the Rules.

 Further, we agree with the many parties that state the IOUs should offer and educate applicants on load management solutions, without creating a requirement for applicants taking service under the new Rules.
 We direct the IOUs to educate and offer each applicant taking service under the new Rules about available IOU and third-party load management solutions.
+In accordance with D.20-12-029, this offering should, at minimum, include education and an option for the customer to install customer-side ALM.
 The IOUs within their Tier 2 AL should outline which load management solutions they will offer applicants and how they plan to update this list over time.